-The City of London operates through its Lord Mayor, Aldermen and other members of the Court of Common Council (equivalent to councillors and known as 'Common Councilmen').
+The City of London Corporation operates through its Lord Mayor, Aldermen and other members of the Court of Common Council (equivalent to councillors and known as 'Common Councilmen').

 The Court of Common Council

-The Court of Common Council is the City of London's primary decision-making assembly, and meets every four weeks.
+The Court of Common Council is the City Corporation's primary decision-making assembly, and meets every four weeks.
 It works through committees, like any other local authority, but it is unique in that it is non-party political.
 Its main business focuses on the reports of committees and members' questions and motions.

 The Common Council is elected by the wards of the City every four years.
 Each ward returns between two and 10 members depending on the size of the electorate.
 Candidates, men or women, must be 21 or over, a British citizen (or of another European Union country) and a Freeman of the City of London.
 They must also either be registered to vote at any ward election or own freehold or leasehold land in the City or have lived in the City in the 12 months prior to the nomination date and intend to live there until the election date.